 As we all know, a computer program is a collection of instructions or programs that tells a computer how to perform a particular activity.
 The term “software” is used to describe computer programs in general.

 The two forms of software, system and application software, are vastly different.

-These terms may sound confusing if you haven’t heard of them before, but I would guess you’re familiar with a variety of systems and applications.
-You just don’t know what they mean.
+These terms may sound confusing if you haven’t heard of them before, but I guess you’re familiar with various systems and applications.
+You don’t know what they mean.

 The term “software” can refer to a collection of scripts, applications, programs, or simple instructions.

 We can now categorize software based on the languages and platforms written in system and application software.

 What Is System Software?

 “System” software is a platform for other software, such as application software.
 Application software is inoperable without system software.